modelscope/ReMe/README.md

 ## 📰 Latest Updates

+- **[2025-09-25]** 🎉 ReMe is exploring the directions of tool memory and Personal Memory Application/Agent.
-- **[2025-09]** 🎉 ReMe v0.1.8 has been officially released, adding support for asynchronous operations.
+- **[2025-09]** 🎉 ReMe v0.1.9 has been officially released, adding support for asynchronous operations.
 It has also been integrated into the memory service of agentscope-runtime.
 - **[2025-09]** 🎉 ReMe v0.1 officially released, integrating task memory and personal memory.
 If you want to use the original memoryscope project, you can find it